logo

 Operator

 Thank you.
 Ladies and gentlemen, we will now begin the question and answer session.
-Should you have a question, please press the star followed by the one on your touch-tone phone.
-Questions will be taken in the order received.
-Should you wish to cancel your request, please press the store followed by the two.
-If you're using a speakerphone, please lift the handset before pressing any keys.
-Once again, that is store one should you wish to ask a question.
-Your first question is from Ken Hoekstra from Bank of America.
-Your line is now open.
+Should you have a question, please press star, followed by the one on your telephone keypad.
+And should you wish to cancel your request, please press star followed by the two.
+If you are using a speakerphone, please lift the handset before pressing any keys.
+One moment, please, for your first question.
+And your first question comes from the line of Travis Shanker from Morgan Stanley.
+Please go ahead.

 speaker